 Most importantly, you will be someone with a genuine interest in the understanding of substance misuse problems and a positive, recovery focused attitude.

 Whilst experience in a similar sector or environment would be an advantage, we are looking for someone who wants to utilise their transferrable skills to make a real difference.

 Ideally, you will have:

 - Experience handling a caseload, undertaking assessments and working with individuals to develop, implement and review action plans.

-- A good understanding of group working and group dynamics and competent group work facilitation skills.
+- An understanding of group working, group dynamics, and competent group work facilitation skills.